-The most important thing you can do for children’s oral health is teaching them the habits they need to carry through with them for the rest of their life.
-Brushing their teeth morning and night every single day and starting off dental visits as early as possible can help set them up for future success and healthy habits.
-It's also important to be consistent so it’s something they are used to and a part of their routine.
+The most important thing you can do for children’s oral health is teaching them the habits they need to follow for life.
+Brushing teeth morning and night every day and starting off dental visits as early as possible can help set them up for future success and healthy habits.
+It's also important to be consistent so brushing, flossing and visiting the dentist are part of their routine.

-For children under the age of 5, the most important part of professional oral care is getting them in the office, helping them feel comfortable in the chair, cleaning their teeth while showing them how everything works and educating their families.
+For children under the age of 5, the most important part of professional oral care is helping kids feel comfortable in the dentist's office.
+When child patients come in, we show them how everything works and help educate them and their families.
 We screen children at a young age for missing teeth or extra teeth and any issues we see as potential future needs or issues.
-The sooner we can identify the risk of any problems the less invasive the treatment usually needs to be.
+The sooner we can identify the risk of any problems, the less invasive the treatment usually needs to be.

 Children Aged 5-11 with Decay